amper88/m2discounts/README.md

 # m2discounts

-## This module is to show up the ways of how can we get custom discounts on our Magento store.
+## This module allows store owners to configure two kind of discounts to customers.
+First one is when they reached a certain qty of an item in the cart.
+Second one, when the subtotal of the whole cart reached another configurable amount.

 ### Installation
 - Clone the project on your magento root directory.
 The module Amper/Discounts needs to be inside your app/code directory.